As Adopted as of December 2, 2017

-ARTICLE XI - Parliamentary Procedures
+ARTICLE XII - Parliamentary Procedures

 The latest edition of Roberts' Rules of Order shall govern parliamentary procedures at meetings of the Board of Trustees, the annual meeting of the College, and meetings of any of the various committees.

-ARTICLE XII – Ethics and Discipline
+ARTICLE XIII – Ethics and Discipline

 The College’s Code of Ethics as approved by the Board of Trustees shall be the principles of ethics of the College and its physician members.
 Allegations of violations of these ethical principles may be brought in accordance with the procedures described in the College’s Professional Conduct Program Procedures.
 Any member of the College may be disciplined or expelled for conduct which the Ethics & Discipline Committee declares as offending the dignity of or countering the interests of the College.
 The following shall be grounds for automatic suspension of membership: